This is the perfect addition to your family’s Valentine’s Day! The printables for these Valentine’s gifts for kids point them to God’s great love!

-A few years ago I started a fun tradition for Valentine’s Day.
+A few years ago, I started a fun tradition for Valentine’s Day.
 I wanted to give my kids a few special treats, but mostly I wanted them to grasp how much they were loved.
-I included a few verses that shared God’s love with them and I wrote them each a little letter that told them how much I loved them.
+I included a few verses that shared God’s love with them, and I wrote them each a little letter that told them how much I loved them.
 I detailed all the things they did well and the things that made me such a proud mama.
 I put everything in a sweet little basket and watched as they enjoyed it.

-Making your Valentine’s Basket For Kids
+Making your Valentine’s Gifts For Kids

+Each of the items in the basket has a message of truth that relates to the item.
 I bought one of each of these things for each child:

-Juice box—> Apparently the days of the short and fat juice boxes are gone.
+When choosing a juice box, apparently the days of the short and fat juice boxes are gone.
 I could only find tall and skinny ones in my store.
 Keep that in mind when you are shopping.
 The one in the picture is Juicy Juice.

-Socks—> I love buying cute socks for my kids on special occasions.
+I love buying cute socks for my kids on special occasions.
 It’s just a frivolous thing that they rarely get otherwise.
 The $1 bin at Target is usually full of fun ones.

-Pack of Gum—> Gum packs are interesting these days, too.
+Gum packs are interesting these days, too.
 I made this one to fit the rectangular packs that are most common in the checkout lines.

-Starburst—> This is your standard pack of Starburst candies.
+This is your standard pack of Starburst candies.
 The red packaging makes it perfect for Valentine’s Day!

-The Letter—> I tuck away each letter in a pretty envelop and stick it in the back of the basket, so it’s not pictured above or below.
+The Letter—> I tuck away each letter in a pretty envelope and stick it in the back of the basket, so it’s not pictured above or below.
 Nonetheless, I didn’t want you to forget about it, so I listed it here.
 As I mentioned above, my kids treasure this letter every single year.
 It’s become one of the sweetest family traditions that we have!